Data Flows & Dashboards

 - Time range - Show events within a specific time window.

-- Attribute values - Show events matching specific attributes, such as a particular actor, application, or other AIDR entity of interest.
+- Attribute values - Show events matching specific attributes, such as a particular user, application, or other AIDR entity of interest.

-Filters applied on the Visibility page also carry over to the Findings page, letting you correlate visualized data flows with specific events and detections.
+Filters applied on the Visibility page also carry over to the Findings page, helping you correlate visualized data flows with specific events and detections.

 Click View Matching Events in a filtered view to open the Findings page and see the corresponding events.